The Ghoul (1975 film): Production

-The Ghoul was the second film produced by Tyburn Film Productions, shot on location at Pinewood Studios, Iver Heath, Buckinghamshire, England from 4 March 1974 recycling sets previously used for 1974's The Great Gatsby.
-According to Veronica Carlson, Freddie Francis made Peter Cushing do multiple takes during the scene where Dr. Lawrence talks about his love for his late wife Harriet.
+The Ghoul was the second film produced by Tyburn Film Productions, shot at Pinewood Studios in Buckinghamshire, from 4 March 1974 recycling sets previously used for 1974's The Great Gatsby.
+It was one of two horror films Freddie Francis directed for Tyburn, the other being Legend of the Werewolf (also 1975), which was run by his son Kevin.

+According to Veronica Carlson, Francis made Peter Cushing do multiple takes during the scene where Dr. Lawrence talks about his love for his late wife Harriet.
 Having recently lost his own wife, this caused Cushing great distress and reduced him and some of the crew to tears.

 Reception

 Geoff Brown of The Monthly Film Bulletin wrote: "It comes as a slight surprise to find that Freddie Francis hasn't directed a film called The Ghoul before, but this connoisseur of creeping flesh, deadly bees, skulls and psychopaths now repairs the omission for Tyburn, with his son Kevin acting as producer.
 To whet our appetite, a dictionary definition is thrust upon the screen ("Ghoul.
-A person of revolting inhuman tastes"), but for half of the movie Francis keeps his exemplar well out of sight; then he starts to appear from the waist downwards, two blood-stained legs walking around in sandals; in the final minutes the whole body lurches into view, but the mild frisson of horror proves hardly worth the wait. ... only John Hurt injects more than a fraction of life into his character and dialogue, and the clichés quickly dominate: Peter Cushing brings out his violin for a soothing spot of the classics, the local copper mutters veiled warnings before trundling off on his bike, and thick fog swirls round the exterior sets at the drop of a cannister."
+A person of revolting inhuman tastes"), but for half of the movie Francis keeps his exemplar well out of sight; then he starts to appear from the waist downwards, two blood-stained legs walking around in sandals; in the final minutes the whole body lurches into view, but the mild frisson of horror proves hardly worth the wait. ... only John Hurt injects more than a fraction of life into his character and dialogue, and the clichés quickly dominate: Peter Cushing brings out his violin for a soothing spot of the classics, the local copper mutters veiled warnings before trundling off on his bike, and thick fog swirls round the exterior sets at the drop of a canister."

 Variety praised the "assured acting" and "impressive set decoration" but called the film "far too tame for its own good," with a script that "moves from A to Z without generating much excitement and surprise in between."

 TV Guide gave the film two stars out of four, writing that "Cushing and other familiar Hammer faces give this the old college try, but Francis' dull direction--endless shots of Henderson's legs creeping down the stairs--makes the cause hopeless."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "A nice feeling for the 1920s period atmosphere and a crazed performance from John Hurt give this fractured slow-mover a few extra kicks."

 Leslie Halliwell said: "The build-up is too slow, the revelation too nasty, and the whole thing is a shameless rip-off of the structure of Psycho."